-The board of directors is currently composed of five persons.
-The Company does not have securities listed on a national securities exchange or in an interdealer quotation system that has director independence or committee independence requirements.
+The board of directors is currently composed of six persons.
+The Company does not have securities listed on a national securities exchange or quoted in an inter-dealer quotation system that has director independence or committee independence requirements.
 Accordingly, the Company is not required to comply with any director independence requirements.

-Notwithstanding the foregoing lack of applicable independence requirements, the board of directors currently has three members that qualify as "independent" as the term is used in Item 7(d)(3)(iv)(B) of Schedule 14A under the Securities Exchange Act of 1934, as amended, and Rule 5605 of The Nasdaq Stock Market Listing Rules.
-These persons are Mr. Ross Levinsohn, Mr. Robert Levande, and Mr. Peter B. Mills.
+Notwithstanding the foregoing lack of applicable independence requirements, the board of directors currently has two members that qualify as "independent" as the term is used in Item 7(d)(3)(iv)(B) of Schedule 14A under the Securities Exchange Act of 1934, as amended, and Rule 5605 of The Nasdaq Stock Market Listing Rules.
+These persons are Mr. Ross Levinsohn, and Mr. Peter B. Mills.